anuket-project/anuket-specifications/doc/gov/chapters/chapter05.md

 Each CNTT member organisation shall nominate a single voting representative.
 A list of voting representatives shall be maintained within CNTT<sup>1</sup>.

 Being on the voting representative list **doesn't** mean the right to vote.
 The following criteria<sup>2</sup> shall be used to identify eligible voting representatives prior to a voting event.
-To be eligible, the voting representative’s organization must have had at least a person from their organization(or directly associated with them<sup>2</sup>) satisfies **ALL** each condition below:
+To be eligible, the voting representative’s organization must have had at least a person from their organization(or directly associated with them<sup>2</sup>) satisfies **each** condition below:

 1. to have physically attended at least **one** F2F workshop in the 6 months period prior to the voting event;
 1. to have attended at least **five** CNTT meetings in the 3 months period prior to the voting event;